Exam Board: AQA Specification A

 Psychology is the scientific study of mind, brain and behaviour.
 The brain is the most complicated structure in the known universe and the source of all our thoughts and actions.
 It is fascinating to study but also tricky – even if we split open the skull of a willing volunteer and have a look inside, we only see 3lbs of gloopy grey matter.
 We cannot see someone thinking nor can we observe their emotions, perceptions and memories.
-This means that psychologists have to adopt the best investigative approach available – the scientific method.
-In every area of research psychologists formulate theories, test hypotheses through observation and experiment, and analyse findings with statistics to arrive at an understanding of human and animal behaviour.
+This means that psychologists have to adopt the best investigative approach available – the scientific method – they formulate theories, test hypotheses and analyse findings with statistics to arrive at an understanding of human and animal behaviour.

 You will be assessed via external examinations.
-Questions are of three types: short answer questions, methods & statistics and essays.
 There are three 2-hour exam papers.

-Students who go on to specialise in psychology at degree level may pursue careers in clinical psychology, counselling psychology, educational psychology, criminal psychology, prison psychology and occupational psychology.
+Psychology leads to careers in clinical psychology, counselling psychology, educational psychology, criminal psychology, prison psychology and occupational psychology.
 Other possibilities include mental health nursing, academic research, social work and teaching.